Leak in service line leaves some in east Wichita without water Thursday night

 The city says it is a routine repair that should not take long and those in the area can expect to be without water for a couple of hours.

-This water main break comes a weak after a water main break that caused Wichita and surrounding cities to have a boil water advisory.
+This water main break comes a week after a water main break that caused Wichita and surrounding cities to have a boil water advisory.